Police forces in Engage

 - The force’s crime recording has deteriorated since our last inspection.
 It doesn’t always record crimes against vulnerable victims, particularly violent or behavioural crimes, and anti-social behaviour.

 - The force does not answer, or respond to, emergency or non-emergency calls within adequate timeframes, and too many calls are abandoned.
 Identification of repeat and vulnerable callers is missed, and callers are not always given the appropriate advice on preservation of evidence or crime prevention.
+This cause of concern was closed on 27 September 2024.

 - The force is unable to adequately manage registered sexual and violent offenders which means an increasing risk of further offending may not be identified.